EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/09_pinia/README.md

 **You can explain**

-- [ ] Why a getter taking an argument cannot be cached, and what the `Map` index replaces it with
 - [ ] What breaks with `shallowRef` if some code mutates `products.value[0].price`, and
       how you would support that anyway
 - [ ] Why splitting the store reduced re-renders — which dependency disappeared